Who we are. What we do. Why we do it.

 Envision serves more than 600 children and adults each year through four primary programs that address a range of conditions and disabilities including: physical or cognitive disabilities, syndromes associated with intellectual disabilities, autism spectrum, learning disabilities, and co-occurring mental health issues.
 Many have inappropriate behaviors, communication challenges, medical issues, and physical limitations.
 Each has their unique strengths, gifts, interests, and support systems.

-Envision’s mission is to support a full and vibrant future for people with disabilities.
+A full and vibrant life for people with disabilities.

 An active Board of Trustees leads Envision’s advancement.
 A number of our Board members derive their passion for our vision and mission from their own life experiences supporting family members with disabilities.